raspberrychris/paddleboardmaster/content/post/is-paddle-boarding-good-exercise.md

 ## How many calories can you burn from paddleboarding?

-You can burn around 180-600 calories per hour from paddleboarding.
-This makes it a great way to keep fit in a way that is low impact for your body.
+You can typically burn around 180-600 calories per hour depending on your weight from paddleboarding.

+This makes it a great way to keep fit and also in a way that is low impact for your body.

+On average it is a lighter intensity sport than surfing for most people, which would typically burn around 410 calories per hour.

-The calories burnt from your workout depends on your activity whilst on the paddleboard and also how vigorously you are paddling and also your weight.
+The calories burnt from your workout depends on your activity whilst on the paddleboard, how vigorously you are paddling and also your weight.

-We calculated the above calories burnt estimation using the data from [**Harvard Medical School**]()**.**
+We calculated the above calories burnt estimations using the data from [**Harvard Medical School**]()**.**

 ## Improve your core strength with paddleboarding